JessicaArauj/Machine_Learning_Projects/README.md

 cd image_classification
 ```

-3. Open the Jupyter notebook and run the code step by step.
+3. Open the jupyter notebook and run the code step by step.

 ## Notes